 Which camera you shot on

 If you shot on multiple different cameras, it’s good to know that.
+Please specify this info for each camera (drone, A cam, B cam, etc).
 For example, our footage information might look like this:

 Knowing this information helps us better understand and process your image as your camera(s) intended us to!